 Most modern multi-touch devices use capacitive technology to detect users touch input.
 Tangible widgets for such systems where introduced by Rekimoto in 2002 [4].
 Other systems such as the CapWidgets [3] and Capstones [2] extend this first approach.
-However, all these widgets have one common drawback: they rely on the human body capacitance to be detect by the touch screen.
+However, all these widgets have one common drawback: the rely on the human body capacitance to be detect by the touch screen.
 This means they can only be detected if a user touches them.
 This leads to several problems: it is not possible for the system to distinguish whether the object has been lifted form the screen, or the user is no longer touching the widget.
 Furthermore, if a widget is moved without being touched, for example, by flicking the widget, this movement cannot be detected by the touch screen as well.

-In this demonstration we present Passive Untouched Capacitive Widgets (PUCs)-simple physical widgets the can be detected by an unmodified capacitive touch screen without being touched by a user.
-We will explain how these PUC widgets are detected by the screen.
-Furthermore, we show how the can be made totally transparent.
+In this demonstration we present Passive Untouched Capacitive Widgets (PUCs)-simple physical widgets the can be detected by an unmodified capacitive touch screen without be-